linkrope/rpg/README.md

 # Combat Simulation

-Ysbrydd fights with battlesword in kurbul and leather armour against a knight with broadsword and shield in mail and leather armour.
+Ysbrydd fights with battlesword in kurbul and leather armour against various opponents.

+- Ysbrydd vs. Infrantry:
   999:1 in 16.5 rounds
+- Ysbrydd vs. Guard:
+  1000:0 in 7.1 rounds
+- Ysbrydd vs. Knight:
+  1000:0 in 9.4 rounds

 ## Ysbrydd